 While there are different federal and state laws throughout our country designed to protect the wages of different employees, California leads the way in protecting employees from discriminatory wages through the Fair Pay Act in 2016 (also known as the Equal Pay Act).
 Following this law, California has now become one of the states with the highest enforcement of equity for employees’ pay.

 Section 1197.5 of the California Labor Code is the main statute requiring parity and equality for pay between employees of different genders or different ethnicities.
 It has been a strong tool in moving towards true equality of wages and blocking disparity of pay for subjective and often discriminatory justifications.
-In particular, employers are banned from giving lower wages to one gender or ethnicity when both are perform substantially similar work under similar working conditions.
+In particular, employers are banned from giving lower wages to one gender or ethnicity when both perform substantially similar work under similar working conditions.
 If your employer is not adhering to this law, our Los Angeles Equal Pay Act lawyers will passionately defend your right to be paid an equal wage.

 Understanding the California Equal Pay Act

 Since 2018, the California Legislature has made a number of changes to the Equal Pay Act to strengthen it and afford additional rights to employees.
-There were two primary changes made to offer further protection of employees who were suffering from continued violations of their rights to equal pay.
+There were two primary changes made to offer further protection for employees who were suffering from continued violations of their rights to equal pay.
 The first alteration was created to reduce the number of hurdles an employee needed to get across simply to prove their rights had been infringed upon.

 For example, in the past, a female employee would have needed to prove that she had the exact same role and work as a male colleague, but now she could only need to show her work was “substantially similar.”
 This was a critical step because employers had been giving women fake job titles that were inconsistent with the realities of their jobs to justify the fact that they were not being paid equally.